MartinBraaten/MartinBraaten/README.md

 </a>

 <br/>
 <br/>

-My name is Martin!
-I am currently studying for my bachelor's degree in informatics at NTNU.
+My name is Martin.
+I have a bachelor's degree in informatics and a master's degree in civil and environmental engineering from NTNU.

 - 📫 How to reach me: martin.isaksen@live.no